-- in the Multicam Configuration window, Operation tab - in the Operational setup menu of the Remote Control Panel (pages 11.X)
+- · in the Multicam Configuration window, Operation tab - in the Operational setup menu of the Remote Control Panel (pages 11.X)

-The hypermotion feature and settings are only available if the license code 20, which allows controlling a hypermotion camera from the remote panel, is valid.
+The hypermotion feature and settings are only available with a valid license code 20.
+This license code allows controlling a hypermotion camera from the remote panel.